lollyca/product-card-finder/README.md

 - Sub-sitemap Selection — Pick only the sections you want to scrape
 - Headless Scraping — Uses Puppeteer to render pages like a real browser
 - Real-Time Progress Updates — Live feedback using Server-Sent Events (SSE)
-- Instant CSV Export — Downloads a CSV file with missing image data (no file saving needed)
+- Instant CSV Export — Downloads a CSV file with missing information data (no file saving needed)
 - Reset & Cancel Controls — Full control of scraping flow for better UX
 - Production-Ready — Fully SSR with Bun + Next.js for fast deploys